Dreaming381/Latios-Framework-Documentation/Core/Auto-Destroy Expirables.md

 It is only once all expirable components on an entity are disabled that the entity will be destroyed.
-Expirable entities with a `LinkedEntityGroup` will remove all other expirable entities in the group upon destruction.
+Expirable entities with a `LinkedEntityGroup` will remove all other expirable entities in the group upon destruction, so that the other expirable entities will live on until they properly expire.